sharhaan89/Bank-System/README.md

 # Bank-System
-A simple bank system where you can input your username and then deposit money, withdraw money,
+A simple bank system where you can input your username and then deposit money, withdraw money and check balance.